CLAIRE-COVID-T4/covid-data/README.md

 This section describes the content of the files in the `data` folder.

-#### `drug-drug.tab`
+#### `protein-protein.tab`
-A collection of drug-drug combinations with the following columns:
+A collection of protein-protein interactions with the following columns:

-- `DrugBankID_InteractorA` --> the DrugBank ID of the first drug
+- `EntrezGeneID_InteractorA` --> the Entrez ID of the first gene
-- `DrugBankID_InteractorB` --> the DrugBank ID of the second drug
+- `EntrezGeneID_InteractorB` --> the Entrez ID of the second gene
-- `Adverse` --> a boolean value `N` or `Y` where
-    - `N`: the two drugs produce an experimentally validated combination
-    - `Y`: the two drugs produce a clinically-reported adverse interaction

-#### `drug-host.tab`
+#### `proteins-info.tab`
-A collection of drug-protein interactions with the following columns:
+This file contains protein-domains and protein-families associations.
+Each line contains the genes associated with one or more domains and families.
+The columns are:

+- `UniProtKBID` --> the UniProtKB Identifier
-- `DrugBankID` --> the DrugBank ID of the drug
+- `EntrezGeneID` --> the gene Entrez ID
+- `GeneSymbol` --> Official Gene Symbol
+- `Domain` --> semicolon-separated list of domains (see https://www.uniprot.org/help/domain)
+- `ProteinFamilies` --> comma-separated list of families (see https://www.uniprot.org/help/family_membership)

+#### `uniprotid2entrezid.tab`
+Mapping from UniProt knowledge base Ids (UniProtKB) to genes Entrez IDs.
+The columns are:

+- `UniProtKBID` --> UniProtKB Identifier
-- `EntrezGeneID` --> the Entrez ID of the gene associated with the protein targeted by the drug
+- `EntrezGeneID` --> the gene Entrez ID

-#### `drug-structures.sdf`
-The [SDF](https://en.wikipedia.org/wiki/Chemical_table_file) file of drug structures containing 10674 distinct drugs (11151 with aliases), and *almost* all the drugs listed in `drug-host.tab` (i.e. the ones downloadable with and without registration to the DrugBank service, that amount to 4283 of the 4428 drugs).
-This file contains the 2D structure of the drugs indexed by their DrugBank ID, providing also additional information such as:
-- `Secondary Accession Numbers`
-- `Common Name`
-- `CAS Number`
-- `Synonyms`

 #### `go-terms.tab`
 A collection of GO terms.
 There can be more than one GO term associated with a specific gene.
 The file has the following columns: